Appointments in the Public Sector

 The Crown Agencies and Board Resourcing Office (CABRO) is responsible for:

-- Ensuring the boards of directors of public sector organizations in B.C. are made up of the most qualified and dedicated people our province has to offer
+- Ensuring the boards of directors of public sector organizations in B.C. are representative of the diverse population served and are made up of the most qualified people our province has to offer

 - Following an open, consistent, diverse, merit-based and transparent public appointment process

 - Ensuring appointees receive basic orientation that focuses on the ethical code of conduct in a public sector governance setting